 • Payment history

-Generally speaking, if you have a good or excellent credit score, you’re going to qualify for a low interest rate.
-The lower your score, the higher your rate will be.
+Generally speaking, if you have a good credit score or excellent credit score, you’re going to qualify for a lower interest rate.
+The lower your score, the higher your rate is likely to be.

 How to lower your credit card interest rate